linien-org/linien/README.md

 ![image](https://raw.githubusercontent.com/hermitdemschoenenleben/linien/master/docs/setup.png)

-You can also configure linien for different setups, e.g. if you want to have the modulation frequency and the control on the same output.
+You can also configure Linien for different setups, e.g. if you want to have the modulation frequency and the control on the same output.
 Additionally, it is possible to set up a slow integrator on ANALOG OUT 0 (0 V to 1.8 V).

 ![image](https://raw.githubusercontent.com/hermitdemschoenenleben/linien/master/docs/explain-pins.png)